Fault tolerance - Amazon Web Services Support

 Description

 Auto Scaling groups that point to unavailable resources cannot launch new Amazon Elastic Compute Cloud (Amazon EC2) instances.
 When properly configured, Auto Scaling causes the number of Amazon EC2 instances to increase seamlessly during demand spikes, and decrease automatically during demand lulls.
-Auto Scaling groups and launch configurations that point to unavailable resources do not operate as intended.
+Auto Scaling groups and launch configurations/launch templates that point to unavailable resources do not operate as intended.

 Check ID